ManuMendo/ManuMendo/README.md

 - 👀 I’m interested in Programming, Sports, Video Games, and your mom.
 - 🌱 I’m currently learning Python and a couple of other (none) programming languages.
 - 💞️ I’m looking to collaborate with the great online community here and everywhere.
-- 📫 How to reach me:
-  - mamendozamiranda@gmail.com

 <!---
 ManuMendo/ManuMendo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.